 |5 to 10 times your target CPA||3 weeks|

 For campaigns using Maximize conversions bidding, the daily budget should be at least 10 times your expected video CPA.

 If you have a video CPA in mind, start with Target CPA bidding.
 (If you don’t know your video CPA, follow the bid guidance recommendations that appear in Google Ads when setting up your campaign.)

 If your primary goal is to drive as many conversions as possible in a seasonal or promotional campaign, start with Maximize conversions bidding.

-Start with custom audiences (based on search keywords), Customer Match audiences, remarketing audiences, or similar audiences.
-In addition to these audiences, you should opt-in to audience expansion to show your ads to more people who are likely to convert.
+Start with custom segments (based on search keywords), Customer Match, data segments, or similar segments.
+In addition to these audiences, you should opt-in to optimized targeting to show your ads to more people who are likely to convert.

-If you’re using custom audiences (based on search keywords), use 10-15 of the suggested keywords based on your past conversion performance or your highest converting search keywords.
+If you’re using custom segments (based on search keywords), use 10-15 of the suggested keywords based on your past conversion performance or your highest converting search keywords.